ynput/OpenPype/website/docs/artist_hosts_aftereffects.md

 - `Validate` - if you would like to run only collecting and validating phases (nothing will be published yet)
 - `Publish` - standard way how to kick off full publishing process

+#### Support help
+If you would like to ask for help admin or support, you could use any of the three options on the `Note` button on bottom left:
+- `Go to details` - switches into a more detailed list of published instances and plugins.
+- `Copy report` - stash full publishing log to a clipboard
+- `Export report` - save log into a file for sending it via mail or any communication tool

+If you are able to fix the workfile yourself, use the first button on the right to set the UI to initial state before publish.
+(Click the `Publish` button to start again.)

+#### Legacy instances

+All screenshots from Publish are from updated dialog, before publishing was being done by regular `Pyblish` tool.
+New publishing process should be backward compatible, eg. if you have a workfile with instances created in the previous publishing approach, they will be translated automatically and could be used right away.

+If you hit on unexpected behaviour with old instances, contact support first, then you could try to delete and recreate instances from scratch.
+Nuclear option is to purge workfile metadata in `Window > Metadata > Basic > Label`.
+This is only for most determined daredevils though!

 ### Load

 When you want to load existing published work, you can use the `Loader` tool.
 You can reach it in the extension's panel.